Stefan456789/docker-the-forest-dedicated-server/README.md

+## Credit
+All credit belongs to jammsen I just made it work for arm64

 ## Docker - TheForest Dedicated Server
 This includes a TheForest Dedicated Server based on Docker with Wine and an example config.